getsentry/sentry-docs/src/collections/_documentation/platforms/node/typescript.md

 ```

 This config should be enough to make everything work and use TypeScript with Node.
 And, still be able to digest all original sources by Sentry.

+### Dealing with TSLib

+During compilation, if needed, TypeScript will inject some of its runtime dependencies into the output files it produces.
+It can include things like polyfills for function generators or some APIs not available in all the environments.

+However, this makes it impossible to map frames from compiled code to the original sources, as there are no original sources.

+We can still make it work, though.
+To do this, we need to tell the TypeScript compiler not to inject those code snippets and use its own 3rd party package called `tslib`, which is internally the part of a compiler.

+The only things that have to change are inside the TypeScript config file, not your source code.

+First, make sure that `tslib` is listed as the dependency in your `package.json` file.
+Once that's done, add two entries in `compilerOptions` section of your `tsconfig.json`. `"noEmitHelpers": true` and `"importHelpers": true`.
+That's it.
+Now, we can correctly map the source maps for all your stack trace frames, including internal TypeScript compiler code snippets.